 The maturity dates of the group's portfolio of inflation linked swaps ranges from 2026 to 2063.
-The swaps held by the company gave rise to a negative fair value at 31 March 2022 of £2,482.lm (2021: £2,199.7m), this is reflective of expectations that long-term interest rates will continue to rise.
-See note 20 of the Financial Statements for more details on the financial derivatives held by the group.
+With long-term interest rate expectations continuing, the swaps held by the Kelda group gave rise to a negative fair value at 31 March 2022 of £2,482.Im (2021: £2,199.7m).
+See note 19 of the Financial Statements for more details on the financial derivatives held by the group.
 The transition of swaps referring to LIBOR for interest receipts or payments were transitioned to SONIA before the cessation of LIBOR in January 2022.